milabs/kmod_hooking/README.md

 kmod_hooking
 ============

-Kernel function hooking using exception tables
+This module shows how to hook kernel functions using exception tables.